HarrisonHG/jack-facerec/README.md

 Run `python main.py` to detect faces.

 In functions.py change the default camindex in the CameraConnection Function to the correct camera index.

+Run `python take_pic.py` to take images of faces and record them with names.